GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsubsection{Task and Scenario}

 Both conditions shared the same collaborative task and scenario.
 Participants assumed the role of members of a ``Coexistence Support Room'', an organization established within a fictional Japanese university international dormitory.
 The organization comprised equal numbers of Japanese students and Chinese international students, and its purpose was to address potential conflicts arising from differences in lifestyle, culture, and language between the two groups.
-Participants were tasked with jointly developing an action plan that reflected both groups' perspectives and could gain mutual acceptance from both sides.
+Participants were tasked with collaboratively developing an action plan that reflected both groups' perspectives and was mutually acceptable.
 Each action plan consisted of two components: a \textit{measures} section (280--320 Japanese characters) and a \textit{rationale} section (unconstrained length).
-This task design structurally instantiated Allport's \textit{common goals} condition by orienting all participants toward a shared planning objective, while the organizational framing of the ``Coexistence Support Room'' served as a form of \textit{institutional support} for the contact situation \cite{allport_nature_1954, pettigrew_intergroup_1998}.
+The shared objective structurally instantiated Allport's \textit{common goals} condition, while the organizational framing of the ``Coexistence Support Room'' served as a form of \textit{institutional support} for the contact situation \cite{allport_nature_1954, pettigrew_intergroup_1998}.